-The Bonds are secured under an Indenture, dated as of May 1, 2016, (the "Indenture"), by and between the Authority and U.S. Bank National Association, Los Angeles, California, as trustee (the "Trustee") (see "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS" herein).
+The Bonds are secured under an Indenture, dated as of July 1, 2017, (the "Indenture"), by and among the Authority, the City and U.S. Bank National Association, Los Angeles, California, as trustee (the "Trustee") (see "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS" herein).

 The Bonds are payable from the revenues pledged under the Indenture.
-The revenues consist primarily of Base Rental Payments (the "Base Rental Payments") to be made by the City to the Authority as the rental for certain city facilities (the "Leased Property") and from certain funds held under the Indenture and investment earnings thereon, and from net proceeds of insurance or condemnation awards (collectively with the Base Rental Payments, the "Revenues").
+The revenues consist primarily of Base Rental Payments (the "Base Rental Payments") to be made by the City to the Authority as the rental for certain city facilities (the "Leased Property") and from certain funds held under the Indenture and investment earnings thereon, and from net proceeds of insurance or condemnation awards.
 See "THE LEASED PROPERTY" herein.

-Pursuant to a Site Lease, dated as of May 1, 2016 (the "Site Lease"), by and between the Authority and the City, the City has leased the Leased Property to the Authority.
-The Authority has subleased the Leased Property back to the City under the Lease Agreement, dated as of May 1, 2016, by and between the City and the Authority (the "Sublease").
+Pursuant to a Site Lease, dated as of July 1, 2017 (the "Site Lease"), by and between the Authority and the City, the City will lease the Leased Property to the Authority.
+The Authority will sublease the Leased Property back to the City under the Lease Agreement, dated as of July 1, 2017, by and between the City and the Authority (the "Lease Agreement").
 The Base Rental Payments are to be made pursuant to the Lease Agreement.